CafeKit cup logo

 task-R*.md

-Task packets with objective, completion criteria, and exact verification commands.
+Task packets with objective, scope boundary, completion criteria, and Evidence commands.

 review + test verdict